sourcegraph/handbook/content/departments/bizops/index.md

 See the [Operations OKRs](../../strategy-goals/goals/2023_Q1.md#operations-bizops-finance-techops-legal-peopleops) for the Ops team's full OKRs.
 Below are the BizOps-specific OKRs:

 OBJECTIVE: Empower the business through better visibility of data
-- KR: [Data & Analytics] Multi-touch attribution is in place
+- KR: Multi-touch attribution is in place
-- KR: [Data & Analytics] Understanding of what customer attributes and Sourcegraph actions drive higher close/renewal rates or adoption/consumption, and for CE to put those findings into practice
+- KR: Understanding of what customer attributes and Sourcegraph actions drive higher close/renewal rates or adoption/consumption, and for CE to put those findings into practice
-- KR: [Data & Analytics] Understanding of what user actions drive Cloud account setups (or retention), and for Product and Commercial Sales to put those findings into practice
+- KR: Understanding of what user actions drive Cloud account setups (or retention), and for Product and Commercial Sales to put those findings into practice

 ## How to work with us